 Between 10,000-15,000 cameras will be distributed across BC over the next 12- 18 months to federal police officers who interact with members of the public across Canada’s rural, urban and remote locations.

-RCMP is confident that the video evidence collected will capture objective interactions in real-time, between police officers and the community.
+The RCMP says it is confident, that the video evidence collected will capture objective interactions in real-time, between police officers and the community, adding a digital management system will securely handle all recordings.

-RCMP assures the public, body- worn cameras will not be used for 24 hour recording, surveillance or during strip searches or internal body cavity search areas with a high expectation of privacy, such as washrooms, hospitals, religious places or treatment centres.
+They will also not be used in areas with a high expectation of privacy, such as washrooms, hospitals, religious places or treatment centres.

 In October 2022, the RCMP published a new body –worn cameras operational policy and training providing guidance for police officers using body-worn cameras in advance of camera rollout.